I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick. My supervisor is Elizabeth Stanway.

 My research looks at the environments and progenitors of extragalactic transients, in particular gamma-ray bursts (GRBs) - the most luminous electromagnetic events in the Universe.
 By studying the host galaxies where these explosions occur, we learn about the stellar populations and conditions which are capable of producing them.
 GRBs show great variety in terms of their duration, lightcurves, isotropic energy and spectral shapes (manifesting as short, long, ultra long, low luminosity, dark bursts and more).
 The study of GRB environments continues to prove invaluable in determining the origin of this variety.
-I am also working on identifying progentior pathways of supernovae and GRBs in BPASS (http://bpass.auckland.ac.nz), and exploring the consquences of matching BPASS rate predictions to observations.
+I am now working on identifying progenitor pathways of supernovae and GRBs in BPASS (http://bpass.auckland.ac.nz), and exploring the consequences of matching BPASS rate predictions to observations.

-Chrimes et al. (2018): "Investigating a population of infrared-bright gamma-ray burst host galaxies"
+Chrimes et al. (2018): Investigating a population of infrared-bright gamma-ray burst host galaxies

-Conference Talks & Posters
+Conferences, Talks & Posters

-Poster - The Host Galaxies of Dark Gamma-Ray Bursts: Insights from Chandra and HST (European Week of Astronomy and Space Science/National Astronomy Meeting, Liverpool, April 2018).
+- Poster - The Host Galaxies of Dark Gamma-Ray Bursts: Insights from Chandra and HST: European Week of Astronomy and Space Science/National Astronomy Meeting, Liverpool, April 2018.
 You can find the poster here.

-Talk - Investigating a Population of Infrared-Bright GRB Host Galaxies (National Astronomy Meeting, University of Hull, July 2017)
+- Talk - Investigating a Population of Infrared-Bright GRB Host Galaxies: National Astronomy Meeting, University of Hull, July 2017.